amacati/GPR.jl/README.md

 # Maximum coordinate GPs for variational integrators

 ## Structure of the repository
-The repository was constantly devolving while writing a paper, so the overall structure is not as coherent as would be desirable.
+This repository underwent constant changes while writing a paper, so the overall structure is not as coherent as would be desirable.
-This README should give you a good idea where everything is located, and the code itself contains thorough explanations.
+The README should give you a good idea where everything is located though, and the code itself contains further explanations.

 ### src
 The [src](/src/) folder contains the [maximal coordinate projection](src/projections/implicitProjection.jl).
 It projects the predictions of a maximum coordinate GP to the constraints of a given mechanism.